ACTCollaboration/DR6-ACT-lite/README.md

 We provide a set of example files in the `yamls/` folder.
 In addition, we have a separate [repository](https://github.com/ACTCollaboration/ACT-DR6-parameters) where we keep our most up-to-date parameter and settings files.

-The example files include a series of single-parameter extension models that can be run with ACT-lite, in combination with Planck (P-ACT), WMAP (W-ACT), and/or lensing and BAO measurements (P-ACT-LB).
-For example, to recover the P-ACT-LB constraints on LCDM, you can run
+The example files include a series of single-parameter extension models that can be run with ACT-lite.
+For example, to recover the ACT constraints on LCDM, you can run
 ```
-cobaya-run yamls/p-act-lb-lcdm.yaml
+cobaya-run yamls/act-lcdm.yaml
 ```

 There are a variety of single-parameter extensions provided in the `yamls/parameters` subfolder.
 To include for example Neff into your run, you can make a file where you simply change the parameters to include the `neff.yaml` file.
 You can do this by changing the `params` block to: